McChoc/BlocInterpreter/README.md

 #### Complex

 Complexes cannot be directly created.
-They are returned by some command and are essentialy references to objects that lives outside of C--.
+They are returned by some command and are essentialy references to objects that lives outside of Bloc.
 You cannot modify them in any way, you can only store them and pass them to an other command.

 ---